zigzag-tech/livestack/tutorials/1-speech-app-tutorial.md

 &nbsp;

 By following these steps, you will successfully complete the sign-up or login process and be ready to use the Livestack app.

+## Create the Example App from Scratch

+If you prefer to understand each step in detail, follow the instructions below to create the example app from scratch.

 ### Step 1: Setting Up the Project